Winter Closures at LTCC

 - LTUSD can make up class days lost to snow closures at the end of the school term in June.
 LTCC does not have that option, and cancellations create lost instructional time for students that cannot be easily made up.
 This is lost classroom time that our students are paying for, unlike LTUSD students.

 LTCC's administration recognizes that this is an imperfect science, and weather can change quickly.
 Forecasts are often imprecise and can change rapidly in an alpine environment.
-There is an expectation that adult college students will take personal responsibility for preparing for snow events, and using their own best judgement when necessary.
+There is an expectation that adult college students will take personal responsibility for preparing for snow events, and using their own best judgment when necessary.
 When forecasts call for snow, students should plan ahead and be prepared for compromised travel conditions.
 If a student determines that it isn’t safe for them to travel due to local conditions, then it’s best to communicate that ahead of time with instructors to make other arrangements.
 Lastly, if any student finds themselves stranded on campus during a snow event and in need of help, they should ask for help from any college employee.
 LTCC is working on an emergency taxi service program, to be available through the One-Stop Office located in the Main Building Commons.
 This will be an option for any student stranded on campus due to inclement weather conditions.